$3D$-flows Generated by the Curl of a Vector Potential \& Maurer-Cartan Equations: Introduction

 \section{Introduction}

 In a recent work \cite{EsGu20}, we have presented (bi)Hamiltonian analysis of $3D$ dynamical systems $\mathbf{\dot{x}}=\mathbf{v}({\bf x})$ where the velocity field is the curl of a vector potential that is $\mathbf{v} = \nabla \times \mathbf{A}$ for some $\mathbf{A}$.
-In that work, the analysis is divided into two cases according to the (Frobenius) integrability of the potential vector field $\mathbf{A}$.
+The analysis was divided into two cases according to the (Frobenius) integrability of the potential vector field $\mathbf{A}$.
 Two examples have been provided; a bi-Hamiltonian system admitting a non-integrable potential and a non-Hamiltonian system admitting an integrable potential.
 If a system possesses bi-Hamiltonian character then the flow is the line of intersection of two surfaces determined by the Hamiltonian functions \cite{Barbarosie,CGR,Morando}.
 This geometric realization is a particular instance of the superintegrability \cite{Ev}.

-In the present paper, we are addressing the same problem that is examining $3D$ systems admitting vector potentials.
-This time, we approach the problem from an algebraic point of view.
+In the present paper, we are addressing the same problem from an algebraic point of view.
 The goal is to determine a potential field $\mathbf{A}$ for a given system $\mathbf{\dot{x}}=\mathbf{v}({\bf x})$ satisfying $\mathbf{v} = \nabla \times \mathbf{A}$.
 Evidently, this holds for volume preserving flows.
 For the other case, the curl identity needs to be upgraded to $M\mathbf{v} = \nabla \times \mathbf{A}$ where $M$ is a conformal factor called Jacobi last multiplier, see \cite{ChGuKh09,Nu}.
 More concretely, in this work, we shall argue that the existence of a vector potential is manifesting a representation of $\mathfrak{sl}(2)$ algebra of vector fields spanning the configuration space.
 Referring to the dualization between a vector field and a one-form section, we carry this algebra to the level of differential forms.
-This leads us to determine Maurer-Cartan type equations closing the exterior algebra of the sections.
-So that, we call this geometrization as Maurer-Cartan $\mathfrak{sl}(2)$ algebra of curl vector fields.
+This leads us to determine Maurer-Cartan type equations closing the exterior algebra of sections.
+We call this geometrization as Maurer-Cartan $\mathfrak{sl}(2)$ algebra of curl vector fields.
 Interestingly, in the Maurer-Cartan $\mathfrak{sl}(2)$ algebra, one of the one-form sections is not necessarily integrable.
 This permits us to claim that the present analysis is applicable even for non-integrable cases.
 Further, referring to the conformal invariance of the algebra, we shall state that a perturbation is possible taking a non-integrable potential to an integrable one.